St Ives School: Post-WWI

-In 1920 Bernard Leach and Shoji Hamada set up a pottery in St Ives, creating a further international art connection for the town.
+In 1920, Bernard Leach and Shoji Hamada set up a pottery in St Ives, creating a further international art connection for the town.

-In 1928 Ben Nicholson and Christopher Wood visited St Ives where they were impressed by the work of local artist Alfred Wallis.
+In 1928 ,Ben Nicholson and Christopher Wood visited St Ives where they were impressed by the work of local artist Alfred Wallis.
 This started another strand in the development of the Cornish fishing port as an artists' colony.

 The St Ives School of Painting was established in the historic Porthmeor studios at the centre of St Ives' artists' quarter in 1938 by Borlase Smart and Leonard Fuller.

 With the outbreak of the Second World War in 1939, Ben Nicholson and his then wife the sculptor Barbara Hepworth settled in St Ives, establishing an outpost for the abstract avant-garde movement in west Cornwall.
 They were soon joined by the prominent Russian Constructivist sculptor Naum Gabo.

 After the war ended, a new and younger generation of artists emerged, led by Hepworth and Nicholson (Gabo departed in 1946).
-From about 1950 a group of younger artists gathered in St Ives who included Peter Lanyon, John Wells, Roger Hilton, Rose Hilton, Bryan Wynter, Patrick Heron, Terry Frost, Alexander Mackenzie, Harry Ousey, Wilhelmina Barns-Graham, Stass Paraskos, Paul Feiler, and Karl Weschke together with the pioneer modern potter, Bernard Leach (Nicholson departed in 1958), and including, for a while, Sven Berlin.
+From about 1950 a group of younger artists gathered in St Ives who included Peter Lanyon, John Wells, Roger Hilton, Rose Hilton, Bryan Wynter, Patrick Heron, Terry Frost, Alexander Mackenzie, Harry Ousey, Wilhelmina Barns-Graham, Tony O'Malley, Jane O'Malley (née Harris), Stass Paraskos, Paul Feiler, and Karl Weschke together with the pioneer modern potter, Bernard Leach (Nicholson departed in 1958), and including, for a while, Sven Berlin.
 It is with this group, together with Hepworth and Nicholson, that the term 'St Ives School' is particularly associated.

-A 2010 ninety-minute BBC 4 film, "The Art of Cornwall", presented by James Fox explored in some detail the lives and works of many of the key figures and the contributions they made in establishing St Ives as a major centre of British art from the 1920s onwards.
+A 2010 ninety-minute BBC 4 film, The Art of Cornwall, presented by James Fox explored in some detail the lives and works of many of the key figures and the contributions they made in establishing St Ives as a major centre of British art from the 1920s onwards.
 Helen Hoyle's review of this programme is also very informative.

 St Ives School today

 The heyday of the St Ives School was in the 1950s and 1960s.
-In 1993, the Tate St Ives, a new, purpose-built art gallery overlooking Porthmeor Beach, was opened which exhibits the Tate collection of St Ives School art.
+In 1993, the Tate St Ives, a new, purpose-built art gallery overlooking Porthmeor Beach, was opened; it exhibits the Tate collection of St Ives School art.